-College of Charleston officials continue to closely monitor the track of Hurricane Florence.
 If voluntary or mandatory evacuations are ordered and the suspension of classes becomes necessary, the entire campus community will be given detailed instructions regarding evacuation procedures and schedules.

-In the meantime, students should familiarize themselves with the basics of hurricane preparedness as well as the steps the College may take in the event that a hurricane is predicted to impact our region.
+Students should familiarize themselves with the basics of hurricane preparedness as well as the steps the College may take in the event that a hurricane is predicted to impact our region.

 Let’s start off with the basics.
 A hurricane is a tropical cyclone in which the constant wind speed reaches at least 74 miles per hour.